DaniilPavlenko/Weather/README.md

 - Modularization
 - etc.

+## Get APK
+💾 You can get an APK of the app on the [➡️ releases page](https://github.com/DaniilPavlenko/weather/releases)

 ## How to build the project?

 To build the project provide your API key to OpenWeather API in the root `local.properties` file